Git FAQ

 Always Use "Dry Run" First

 No matter what combination of options you need to use for your particular use case: it's always a good idea to first perform a "dry run" with the "-n" flag!
+This will help you avoid accidentally deleting important files that aren't commented in your code or listed in your project docs.

 Learn More